whirvis/ketill/README.md

 | `devices`  | Provided definitions (`Keyboard`, `Mouse`, `XboxController`, etc.) |
 | `adapters` | Provided implementations using GLFW, X-input, etc.                 |

-# 🔗 Dependencies

-This section is a work in progress.

 # 🛠️ Building

 If you don't want to build Ketill yourself, pre-built JARs can be found on [Jenkins](https://jenkins.ketill.io:8080).
 However, in certain